csbnikhil/math-cheatsheets/six.md

 > Include the examples given in the previous chapter.

 > Brief about what makes an equation linear.
+- Recall degree
+- If the degree of of the given equation is 1, then it's a Linear Equation.

 ### Solving a Linear Equation in One Vairable